jhshoun/Audacity/README.md

 that is available in EZ-Tracker.
 Just download the [plug-in file](EZTracker.ny) and drop it in the `plug-ins` folder under the Audacity installation folder.

+A more complete
+<a href="https://github.com/jhshoun/Audacity/raw/master/Audacity_Install.pdf">user guide</a>
-A more complete [user guide](Audacity_Install.pdf) is available that describes the installation in more detail along with how the plug-in works.
+is available that describes the installation in more detail along with how the plug-in works.

 Feel free to use and distribute.
 Let me know if you have problems or if you have suggestions for improvement.